-The second factor that affects the income of writers in Belarus is the existence of two separate writers unions: a pro-regime one and an independent one (the Union of Belarusian Writers, a civic organisation).
+The second factor that affects the income of writers in Belarus is the existence of two different writers unions: a pro-regime one and an independent one (the Union of Belarusian Writers, a civic organisation).

-The former enjoys state support for all its activities, eg presentations, meetings with readers, unrestricted publishing and book distribution.
+The pro-regime one enjoys state support for all its activities, eg presentations, meetings with readers, unrestricted publishing and book distribution.
 On the other hand the independent union is subjected to pressure and restrictions.
 Its members are blacklisted by the government and hence are forbidden from any form of public activity, including presentations and readings in properties owned by the state (which owns most of them).
 Such meetings as can be held are not advertised by the state-run media, which have a monopoly over the spread of information.
 One more factor that affects bookselling and possible revenues from it is the monopoly of the state on the distribution of books.
 Books of independent writers do not get to appear on the shelves of the state book stores.

 Public libraries in Belarus also form part of the unified state-run system, and do not add books of independent writers to their collections.
-A recent unpleasant instance involving books by Sviatlana Alexievich demonstrates the workings of the library system.
+A recent unpleasant instance involving books by Svetlana Alexievich demonstrates the workings of the library system.
 A private bank funded the publication of a number of her books that were to be given away free to Belarusian libraries.
 In the process of transferring the books, half of the libraries refused to accept them even though they were free of charge.